 By Family Law Appeals Attorney Eduardo J. Mejias

-Practicing Exclusively Family Law Since 2005
+Practicing Exclusively Family Law Since 2011

-AAA Family Law Can Represent You In Family Law Appeals Anywhere In Florida
+We Can Represent You In Family Law Appeals Anywhere In Florida

 Fortunately, my appellate clients have been excellent record-keepers.
-Therefore, I have always received these documents within a couple of days.
-If you want to appeal an unfavorable ruling, but you do not have these documents, you can easily obtain them from the clerk of the court.
+Therefore, I have always received these documents within a couple of days of requesting them.
+If you want to appeal an unfavorable judgment, but you do not have these documents, you can easily obtain them from the clerk of the court.

-Paying the Filing Fee On Time
+(2) Paying the Filing Fee On Time

 How We Can Be Of Service

-At the consultation I will listen to the reasons why you believe an appeal is needed.
+At the consultation I will listen to the reasons why you believe an appeal is justified.
 I will then explain the documents that you would have to provide for us to review the trial court case and decide whether or not an appeal is recommended.
 After that review, if an appeal is recommended and you agree to proceed, I will quote you the attorney retention fee.
 This will be a fixed fee whose total you will know before signing any contract or making any payment, not an hourly rate.